Please ensure Javascript is enabled for purposes of website accessibility

 When you integrate access control, ensure your network is up to task by asking questions of your network provider, including:

 Network security is a nuanced and complex piece of business security that you can’t ignore.
-No matter what type of physical security you employ—including access control—ensure your network provider is following industry best practices to keep you safe from cyber attacks and to keep your security system online.
+No matter what type of physical security you employ—including access control—ensure your network provider is following industry best practices to keep your business safe and to keep your security system online.

 Employee Training and Rollout

-As with any new company-wide system or process, employees will need trained on how to use new key fobs, keypads or readers, so that they can easily navigate around authorized areas of your building.
+Even the best types of access control systems will fail without clear policies.
+Employees will need training on how to use new key fobs, keypads or readers, so that they can easily navigate around authorized areas of your building.
 Proper training also helps prevent accidentally triggering false security alarms.

 When rolling out the system, be clear with employees on their individual clearance levels, authorized and restricted areas, and how to use any equipment needed.
 Also, address any repercussions if policies aren’t followed—for example, if an employee shares his or her keycard.